Professors and Experts: Would You Like Your Articles to be Read?

 An old joke says that if a doctoral student put a $100 bill in his or her dissertation paper that was filed away in the university library, ten years later the $100 bill would still be there.

 Did you know that 50% of articles written by academics are never cited, which indicates how little they are read?
-Entrepreneurship scholars, professors and researchers must unearth new truths about this subject and prove in their research papers that they used rigorous methods to do so.
+Entrepreneurship scholars, professors and researchers must unearth new truths about their subjects and prove in their research papers that they used rigorous methods to do so.
 But too often, the papers that result from this rigor are dry, difficult to understand and maybe at best interesting only to other academics.

 Yet so much research, whether primary or secondary, yields important insights that deserve more attention, and that actually help practicing entrepreneurs be more successful.
 The challenge is identifying those insights and then presenting them in a way that people who are not academics, consultants or other specialists can understand and use right away.